Skip to main content

 Saint Louis University is one of many medical schools using the American Medical College Application Service.
 AMCAS allows you to submit application materials to multiple participating medical schools while requiring only one set of official academic transcripts.
 Saint Louis University School of Medicine uses a rolling admissions process.

-The AMCAS application becomes available each spring and the deadline of submission of materials is Nov.
+The AMCAS application becomes available each spring and the deadline for submission of materials is Nov.
 15.

 Association of American Medical Colleges (AAMC)